HMS-Core/hms-iap-clientdemo-android-studio/README.md

     <img src="images/consumable/checkout-page.jpg" alt="consumable payment selection" height="600"/>

-    Tap 10 gems, the demo will call the `createPurchaseIntentWithPrice` API, and jump to checkout page (this page is provided by IAP Service).

 3. Once payment finishes, the consumable demo will increase user's gems counter and call `consumeOwnedPurchase` API to notify Huawei IAP Service that user has consumed the purchase.

     <img src="images/consumable/purchase-result.jpg" alt="gem purchase result" height="600"/>

     Note: If an exception (such as network error or process termination) occurs after a successful payment, the demo app will attempt to update the gem count when you re-enter the page.
 (Using `obtainOwnedPurchases` API to obtain consumable purchases and `consumeOwnedPurchase` to retry consuming purchases)

     Note: In production you should validate the result on server side (deliver the purchase)